amckennafoster/nbidata/docs/upload/upload.md

 - Check for embargoed datasets in the NBI Google Drive.
 - Contact researchers with expiring dataset embargos to confirm consent for uploading data.
 - Confirm that you have a report and hopefully dataset in the [Google Drive](https://nantucketbiodiversity.github.io/NBIdigitalrepo/upload/#google-drive-organization) for each new entry logged from the Metadata Form.
 The File Description column of the Google Sheet should have a list of upload files.
-- Make a new folder in the Uploaded folder and name it for the upload year.
+- If needed, make a new folder in the Uploaded folder and name it for the upload year.
 - After uploading reports and datasets, move them into the new Uploaded folder. *Do not leave copies in the Ready folder.*

 For each upload: